-Student feedback is important to the University and student views are taken seriously.
-Student feedback is gathered in a variety of ways:

-- Through student engagement activities at Course/Module level, students have the opportunity to express their voice in the running of their course.
-Student representatives are elected to expressly represent the views of their peers.
-The University and the Students' Union work together to provide a full induction to the role of the student representatives. - There are also School Staff Student Exchange meetings that enable wider discussions across the School.
+- Student feedback is important to the University and student views are taken seriously.
+Student feedback is gathered in a variety of ways. - Through student engagement activities at Course/Module level, students have the opportunity to express their voice in the running of their course.
+Course representatives are elected to expressly represent the views of their peers.
+The University and the Students' Union work together to provide a full induction to the role of the course representatives. - There are also School Representatives appointed jointly by the University and the Students' Union who meet with senior School staff to discuss wider issues affecting student experience across the School.
 Student representatives are also represented on key College and University committees. - All students are invited to complete a questionnaire before the end of each module.
-The feedback from this will inform the module leader on the effectiveness of the module and highlight areas that could be enhanced. - The University also has an annual Postgraduate Taught Experience Survey or PTES which helps us compare how we are doing with other institutions, to make changes that will improve what we do in future and to keep doing the things that you value.
+The feedback from this will inform the module leader on the effectiveness of the module and highlight areas that could be enhanced. - Final year Undergraduate students will be asked to complete the National Student Survey which helps to inform the national university league tables.

-Please note: This programme specification provides a concise summary of the main features of the course and the learning outcomes that a student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
-This specification should be read in conjunction with the Course Handbook provided to students and Module Handbooks, which provide more detailed information on the specific learning outcomes, content, teaching, learning and assessment methods for each module.

-Copyright of University of Westminster 2020 ©
+This programme specification provides a concise summary of the main features of the course and the learning outcomes that a student might reasonably be expected to achieve and demonstrate, if they take full advantage of the learning opportunities that are provided.
+This specification is supplemented by the Course Handbook, Module proforma and Module Handbooks provided to students.
+Copyright in this document belongs to the University of Westminster.
+All rights are reserved.
+This document is for personal use only and may not be reproduced or used for any other purpose, either in whole or in part, without the prior written consent of the University of Westminster.
+All copies of this document must incorporate this Copyright Notice - 2021©